 Your faculty or school can advise you on the process you need to follow, as some enrolments can be completed online and others use application forms.

-If advised, download and complete the application for Master’s degree by thesis or with a thesis component or the postgraduate enrolment application form.
+If you're advised to, download and complete the application for Master’s degree by thesis or with a thesis component or the postgraduate enrolment application form.

 Master’s by coursework